ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-12-someone-is-not-following-the-best-practices-dbatools-and-pester-dont-lie.md

 <a href="https://claudioessilva.github.io/img/2017/09/get-dbamaxmemory_2instances.png"><img class="aligncenter size-full wp-image-588" src="https://claudioessilva.github.io/img/2017/09/get-dbamaxmemory_2instances.png" alt="" width="497" height="176" /></a>

 We can see that SQL2012 instance is running on a host with 6144MB of total memory but its MaxMemory setting is set to 3072MB and also, SQL2016 instance has 4608MB configured form the 18423MB existing on the host.
-<h2>Final thought on this fast introduction to dbatools PowerShell module</h2>
+## Final thought on this fast introduction to dbatools PowerShell module
 As you see, it is pretty easy to run the commands for one or multiple instances to get information to work on.
 Also you have seen different ways to output that information.
 I encourage you to use the <a href="https://dbatools.io/functions/find-dbacommand/" target="_blank" rel="noopener">Find-DbaCommand</a> to discover what other commands exists and what they can do for you.